Basicprogrammer10/connorcode-writing/programming/minecraft-discord-interface.md

 ## 🎬 Showcase

+Here is a little video showing the process of the server starting, stopping and some other events being triggered.
+This took way too long to make and looks really bad lol.

-<video src="../assets/programming/minecraft-discord-interface/DiscordInterface.mp4" controls></video>
+<video class="vid" src="../assets/programming/minecraft-discord-interface/DiscordInterface.mp4" controls></video>

 ## 🐈 Conclusion

 So this whole project came together like really fast lol.
 I think it's a nice improvement to my old system and as always I learned something new.
-What more could you ask for in a project? (*alot,,, but just ignore that*)
+What more could you ask for in a project? (_alot,,, but just ignore that_)

 [source-code]: https://github.com/Basicprogrammer10/minecraft-discord-interface
 [mcs-source]: https://github.com/Basicprogrammer10/Minecraft-Server-AutoRestart